conanite/nydp/README.md

 duplicating namespaces or some such sorcery).

-## Differences from Arc :
+## Different from Arc :

-### 1. Macro-expansion is not built-in to the interpreter; however, the compiler will invoke 'pre-compile before compiling, passing
+### 1. Macro-expansion is not built-in to the interpreter

-the expression to be compiled, as an argument.
+However, the compiler will invoke 'pre-compile before compiling, passing the expression to be compiled, as an argument.
 You can override 'pre-compile to transform the expression in any way you wish.
 By default, nydp provides an implementation of 'pre-compile that performs macro-expansion.

 ```lisp
 (def pre-compile (expr)